Can You Get A Loan While In A Consumer Proposal?

 Given this, you don’t need good credit to get approved.
 So, if your credit score has been hurt by a consumer proposal, you may still be able to access a cash advance from Bree.

-To boost your chances of getting approved for a loan while in a consumer proposal, consider these suggestions:
+To boost your chances of getting approved for a loan while in a consumer proposal, consider the suggestions below.
+First, though, it helps to decide whether you should be borrowing right now at all.

 Wait Until Your Consumer Proposal Is Complete